 If you’re not just looping back to Magic Kingdom for the day, you can head for the second part of our Disney Resort Holiday Decorations Resort Crawl.
 You can also just plan for this part of your crawl during the day you are at EPCOT.
 Once at Epcot, you can walk back to the International Gateway in the World Showcase.
 This brings you to the Disney Boardwalk.
 Here you will find The Boardwalk Inn and The Beach and Yacht Club.

 The Boardwalk Inn Resort | Boardwalk Gingerbread Village

-The Boardwalk Inn is attached to Epcot World Showcase and features a mini gingerbread house village featuring the storefronts on the Boardwalk.
+The Boardwalk Inn is attached to the Epcot World Showcase and features a mini gingerbread house village featuring the storefronts on the Boardwalk.
 Inside this display, you’ll see Mickey cooking up a storm.
 A small table with gingerbread snacks for sale sits right across from the display in the main section of the inn.
 If you’re looking for a lobby to lounge in and revel in the season, you can find that at Boardwalk Inn.

 The Beach Club Resort | Gingerbread Carousel Display

 The Disney Boardwalk has a long tradition of Gingerbread decorations.
 Check out our post featuring 20 years of Disney Gingerbread tradition at The Beach Club.
 Next on the list, you can head here by just following the Boardwalk around the lake.
-Typically presenting a carousel each year, this O’hana inspired carousel features Lilo and Stitch.
+Typically presenting a carousel each year, this O’hana-inspired carousel features Lilo and Stitch.
 You’ll notice the first hidden mickey is easy to find on the ingredients podium.
-The carousel is set right in the middle of the lobby area and the first thing you see when you enter the resort.
+The carousel is set right in the middle of the lobby area and is the first thing you see when you enter the resort.